joshbegley/nyt-latest/README.md

 `The euro hovered near four-month highs against the dollar on Monday as investors held on to hopes that European leaders would break a deadlock and hammer out an economic rescue deal as their marathon summit reached a record length.`\
 https://nytimes.com/reuters/2020/07/19/business/19reuters-global-forex.html?searchResultPosition=2

-**Kentucky Announces One-Day High of New Coronavirus Cases**\
+**Kentucky Announces Single-Day High of New Coronavirus Cases**\
-`Kentucky Gov. Andy Beshear reported 979 new COVID-19 cases on Sunday, a daily record that he said should be a “wake-up call" for the state's citizens to abide by mask and social distancing restrictions to slow the spread of the virus.`\
+`A daily record of nearly 1,000 coronavirus cases were reported Sunday in Kentucky, a spike that the governor said should be a “wake-up call” for the state’s citizens to abide by mask and social distancing restrictions.`\
 https://nytimes.com/aponline/2020/07/19/us/ap-us-virus-outbreak-kentucky-1st-ld-writethru.html?searchResultPosition=3

 **An Ex-Times Reporter.
 An Ohio Wedding Provider.
 Covid Contrarians Go Viral.**\